dovecot/documentation/source/configuration_manual/namespace/index.rst

    For IMAP and POP3 this happens after the client is already disconnected.

    For LMTP this happens when the user's mail delivery is finished.
-Note that if there are multiple recipients this may delay delivering the mails to the other recipients.
+Note that in case there are multiple recipients, autoexpunging is done only for some of the recipients to prevent delays with the mail delivery: The last recipient user is autoexpunged first.
+Next, the first recipient user is autoexpunged (because the first user's mail was kept open in case it could be directly copied to the other users).
+None of the middle recipient users are autoexpunged.

    :dovecot_core:ref:`mailbox_list_index` = ``yes`` is highly recommended when using this setting, as it avoids actually opening the mailbox to see if